sfragkoul/synth4bench/UserGuide.md

     vardict_region_of_interest: hg38_knownGene_ENST00000610292.4:0-19080

 If you want to run the analysis at the synth4bench_analysis folder and you have downloaded all the files at this directory, you can change /path/to with a dot.

+3. **Run the Execution Scripts**

+   - **Generate the Synthesis Script**: Run the following to create a customized synthesis script based on the parameters in `parameters.yaml`:

+         bash synth_generation_template.sh > synth_generation_run.sh

+   - **Generate the Variant Calling Script**: Create the variant calling script similarly:

+          bash variant_calling_template.sh > variant_calling_run.sh

+    This step will output synthetic FASTQ files ready for the variant calling analysis.

+   - **Run the Synthesis Script**: Execute the synthesis script to generate synthetic reads:

+         bash synth_generation_run.sh

+     This script will output a VCF file in the specified output_directory, containing the variant calls for the synthetic data.

+4. **Analyze the Results Using R Scripts**